wonsunahn/CS1632_Reddit_Cats/README.md

 * Selenium WebDriver Tutorial: https://www.selenium.dev/documentation/webdriver/

-## Extra Credit
+# Extra Credit

-DUE: Mar 15 (Tuesday), 2022 1:00 PM
+DUE: July 26 (Tuesday), 2022 11:30 AM

-### Description
+## Description

 This extra credit is going to be 0.5 points out of 100 points for the entire course, for anyone who is able to do this.

-Previously, the suggested method for testing FUN-RULES-11-ITEMS was to use "assert element present" for the 11th item, followed by a "assert element not present" for the 12th item.
+Previously, the suggested method for testing FUN-RULES-12-ITEMS was to use "assert element present" for the 12th item, followed by a "assert element not present" for the 13th item.

 Admittedly, this is clunky.
-It would be much cleaner if we could count the number elements directly and verify that it is 11.
+It would be much cleaner if we could count the number elements directly and verify that it is 12.

 The Selenium IDE command "store xpath count" allows you to count the number of elements that matches an xpath and store it inside a Selenium variable.
 You can later verify the value of the variable using the "assert" command.
 Now, you will not be able to acquire that xpath using the target selector button in the IDE.
-You will have to inspect the element on your web browser and come up with a pattern than can match all 11 items in that list.
+You will have to inspect the element on your web browser and come up with a pattern than can match all 12 items in that list.
 You may have to do a little bit of your own research on how xpaths work on Selenium using the resources provided above.

-### Submission
+## Submission

 Please do a group submission, like the exercise.
 Submit the same repository that you submitted for the exercise at the **Exercise 3 Extra Credit** link.